 RIDER OWNED AND OPERATED

-Progression and innovation is what drives us.
+Progression and innovation are what drive us.
 Through years of evolution and rider driven design, Freebord has engineered a setup that rides exactly like a snowboard on pavement.

 Freebord was started in 1996 by Steen Strand in Palo Alto, CA, while studying for his master’s in product design at Stanford University.
 Steen wanted to find a way to bring the snowboard ride to the street, and began developing prototypes of a skateboard that could slide, drift and stop just like on snow.
 He patented his design and began assembling and selling the first “Alpha” Freebords in 1997 out of his garage in San Francisco, CA. Since then, Freebords have evolved to become shorter and lighter, with bindings to hold the rider’s feet while carving and sliding.